 While you’re at it, organize your desk.
-Prepare your workspace with lotion, lip balm and eye drops.
-Put a pencil holder on your desk and fill it up with pencils, pens and scissors so you feel professional while also thinking back to a time when pencils, pens, and scissors were a thing any of us found useful while we were doing office work.
+Prepare your workspace with lotion, lip balm, and eye drops.
+Put a pencil holder on your desk and fill it up with pencils, pens and scissors so you feel professional while also thinking back to a time when pencils, pens, and scissors were a thing any of us found useful in our office space.

-Get up at a set time every morning.
+Get up at a set time every morning and establish a morning routine before you start working.
 Take a shower.
 Eat a bowl of oatmeal.
 Go outside and walk around the block.
 Go get a coffee if you’re near a coffee shop and not currently under lockdown.
-These things will switch your brain from “home time” to “work time”.
+These things will switch your brain from “home life” to “work life”.

 On Sunday, do the sorts of things you’d do to prepare for the upcoming week.
 Vacuum.
 Mop.
 Do meal prep.
 Get your laundry done.
 Complain that “this weekend’s over already?!?” to your cat.

 Read More: 6 Shortcuts to Work Faster in Shortcut

 In this time management technique, you take a bunch of spaghetti sauce (Pomodoro is Italian for tomato), pour it all over the floor around your desk, and then stay right where you are to get work done since you won’t want to stand up and get sauce all over your feet.

 (Editor’s note: That doesn’t sound right.
 Let me Google this real quick.
 Ah, hmmm, I see.)